Recommended

-My right shoulder is not cooperating these days.
+Sometimes my right shoulder does not cooperate and leads to workout-injuries.
 Raising my arm overhead is something I try to avoid.
 Reaching back to hold on to the bar for the back squat is out of the question.

-And the embarrassing truth is that I don’t even have some wild training injury story to tell.
+And the embarrassing truth is that I don’t even have some wild training injury story to tell or some intense shoulder workout.
 I’m pretty sure that poor ergonomics when working on my laptop combined with repeatedly yanking Coda off of the coffee table are the source of the injury.
-Regardless of the cause of the injury, one thing is for certain. . . my training must be altered to give my shoulder time to heal.
+Regardless of the cause of the injury, one thing is for certain. . . my training must be altered to give my shoulder time to heal and work on shoulder mobility

 If I know I’m in pain when I reach for the top shelf in my kitchen, I’m pretty damned sure that a push press is out of the question.
 But outside of the obvious, do not make assumptions.
 Instead, test the movement with little or no resistance and make an assessment.